 Crusade at the Study Group.
 An atheist and a very religious student get into an argument at a study group, prompting the others to try to mediate this difficult situation.

-Tyler Hits on the T.A.
-Undergraduate student Tyler makes inappropriate comments to the T.A. in class and continues to pursue her, oblivious to the problematic situation.
+Hitting on the T.A.
+An undergraduate student makes inappropriate comments to the T.A. in class and continues to pursue him/her, oblivious to the problematic situation.

 Gender Bias with Lab Partners.
 Several male engineering students work on a lab report, excluding their female lab partner and dismissing her attempts to participate more fully.